Webhook Code Examples

 }

-// 4.
-If the signature is valid, proceed to the actual route handler.
+// Signature is valid, proceed to the route handler.

 next();